tangjm/data-engineering-notes/Containers/Kubernetes/kubernetes.md

 #### The Kuberneetes Master

 The Kubernetes Master is a collection of three processes that run on a single node in your cluster.
 These include:

 - Kubernetes API server
 - Kubernetes controller manager
 - Kubernetes scheduler.

 ### Basic Kubernetes Objects

+- The three basic Kubernetes objects are pods, ReplicaSets, and deployments.
+- Pods represent a process running in your cluster.
+- Pods have five states: pending, running, succeeded, failed, and unknown.
+- ReplicaSets consist of a group of identical, running pods.
+- Deployments provide updates for both pods and ReplicaSets.

 **Pods**